prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/15-create-a-paginated-report.md

 10. In the **Placeholder Properties** window, select **OK**.

-11. Select a blank area of the report header region, and then select the new textbox.
+11. Select a blank area of the report header region, and then select the Sales Order textbox.

 12. In the **Properties** pane, configure the following position properties: